WeCanSTU/install/README.md

 Thank you for using **TechSync**!
 If you have any questions or feedback, please visit our [forum](https://forum.umetav.cn/), open daily from 8 AM to 1 AM Beijing time.

-Additionally, you can join our QQ group to communicate and share experiences with other users: [Click to join QQ group 786239575](tencent://groupwpa/?subcmd=join&param=786239575).
+Additionally, you can join our QQ group to communicate and share experiences with other users: join QQ group **786239575** .
 We look forward to your participation!